Tomciii/CI-CD-Pipeline-Frontend/README.md

 Structure of the project:

 # Frontend
-The repository consists of a Angular Frontend project including a Jenkinsfile.
+The repository for the backend is here: https://github.com/Tomciii/CI-CD-Pipeline-Frontend The repository consists of a Angular Frontend project including a Jenkinsfile.
 The frontend should be containerized via Docker.

 The content will be:
 - A Home page
 - A Gallery Page
 - An About Page

+# Backend
+The repository for the backend is here: https://github.com/Tomciii/CI-CD-Pipeline-Backend

 # Jenkins
 A local Jenkins running on port 8080 will be used for the CI/CD.  <br>